Right of First Refusal Investigations

 Right of first refusal investigations document whether parenting-plan notice and transfer obligations are being followed when childcare time is delegated.

-• Scope examples: schedule-compliance timelines, transfer-window observations, and communication pattern corroboration.
+• Common examples: schedule-compliance timelines, transfer-window observations, and communication pattern corroboration.

 • Use cases: enforcement motions, repeated noncompliance claims, and parenting-plan clarification disputes.

-• Output: chronology-based evidence aligned to court order language and event timing.
+• Output: chronology-based evidence matched to court order language and event timing.

 View Dedicated Right of First Refusal Page

-Most right of first refusal matters use multiple service methods.
-These are the services most commonly combined for this case type.
+Most right of first refusal matters need more than one kind of fact work.
+These are the services most often paired with this issue.

 You know something isn't right - but knowing it and proving it are two different things.
 Without documented observations with dates, times, and context, the court is stuck listening to two different stories with no way to tell which one is true.